danghuutruong/BrowserDataExtractor/README.md

 EN
 ---
+New Update
+Added System Configuration Information: The script now collects and saves system configuration details to system_info.txt.
+Added Installed Applications List: The script now lists installed applications and saves this information to apps_info.txt.

 ### Guide for Using BrowserDataExtractor.py

 Note that this code only works to retrieve passwords that you have saved in your preferred browser, so it will only access those saved passwords.